Alternative drive concepts and their practical application in logistics

 Students researching alternative drive concepts and their application

-By 2050, the European Union has set an ambitious aim of achieving a climate-neutral economy as part of its “Green Deal”.
+The European Union has set the ambitious aim of achieving a climate-neutral economy by 2050 as part of its “Green Deal”.
 Restructuring and reorganising transportation and traffic play a crucial part in the EU’s attempt to implement the 2015 Paris Climate Change Agreement.
 But, climate-friendly mobility requires complex answers.
 Today we are diving into alternative drive concepts and their practical application in logistics.

 Alternative drive concepts